 If someone is self-isolating, keep a window slightly open in their room and keep the door closed to reduce the spread of contaminated air to other parts of the household.
-If the person that is self-isolating needs to use any shared space in the home, such as the kitchen or other living areas while others are present, ensure that these spaces are well ventilated, for example by opening windows fully during their use and for a short period after they have left.
+If the person that is self-isolating needs to use any shared space in the home, such as the kitchen or other living areas while others are present, keep these spaces well ventilated, for example by opening windows fully during their use and for a short period after they have left.

-There is further guidance for households with possible or confirmed coronavirus (COVID-19) infection.
+There is further guidance for households with possible or confirmed coronavirus (COVID-19)

+infection.